 Interventions can often feel like chasing a white whale – we’re all trying to implement them effectively but the intended impact can be hard to attain.

 Picture this.
 You’re a TA.
-Imagine you’re in a Y4 short division lesson.
-Then you’ve been on break-duty – conflict resolution between pupils.
+Imagine you’re in class watching a Y2 teacher deliver a lesson on place value within 2-digit numbers.
+Then you’ve been on break-duty – resolving a complex friendship conflict (followed by another group shortly after that).
 Next up, a Y6 revision lesson on grammar - semi-colons, passive verbs, perfect-form of verbs.
 Now, lunch-duty – helping manage hundreds of pupils through the canteen.
-Suddenly, you’re back in Y4 taking a group out to practice their short division.
+Suddenly, you’re back in Y2 to take a group out to practice their place value.
 Hold on.
 How well do you recall the specifics of the precise modelling, language and questioning you observed from the teacher this morning?

-TAs can be the unsung heroes of schools but often get a tough deal when it comes to interventions which must match with what’s taught in the classroom.
-This can be challenging to execute without engaging in teacher training and ongoing subject-specific PD, in the same manner as classroom teachers.
-With all the best will in the world, preparation time (if there is any) can sometimes be cut too, with TAs going ‘in blind’ to sessions, without time to engage with intervention plans.
+TAs can be the unsung heroes of our school but often get a tough deal when it comes to interventions which need to connect with what’s been taught in the classroom.
+This can be challenging to execute when many TAs have not had the opportunity to engage in teacher training and ongoing subject-specific PD, in the same manner as classroom teachers.
+Delivering the correct teaching methods and representations doesn’t come easy without the right training.
+With all the best will in the world, preparation time (if there is any) can sometimes be cut too, with TAs going ‘in blind’ to intervention sessions, with no time to engage with intervention plans beforehand.

-Having only been able to scratch the surface in this short article, this is reality for, not all, but many schools and only intensified by COVID.
+Having only been able to scratch the surface in this short article, this is reality for, not all, but many schools and has only been intensified by the COVID disruption.
 But the EEF has magnified the need for ‘targeted academic support’ as a key strategy for COVID recovery.

 So the question now stands, how do we achieve this?

 The EEF’s School Planning Guide 2021 celebrates interventions as a ‘powerful tool’.
-But high quality implementation relies on evidence-based approaches, including those outlined in their highly influential ‘Making best use of teaching assistants’ guidance report:
+But high quality implementation relies on evidence-based approaches, including those outlined in their highly influential ‘Making best use of teaching assistants’ guidance report.
+These include:

 - Brief, regular sessions over a sustained period